The Many Meanings Behind the Shamrock

 Ambassador Thomas Kiernan of Ireland presents a bowl of Irish shamrock to President John F Kennedy in 1961.

-It has also become tradition for the Taoiseach (Prime Minister) to gift a bowl of shamrocks in a special Waterford Crystal bowl featuring a shamrock design to the President of the United States in the White House every St. Patrick’s Day.
-This practice began in 1952 when then Irish ambassador to Washington John Hearne sent a box of it to US president Harry S Truman.
+It has also become tradition for the Taoiseach to gift a bowl of shamrocks in a special Waterford Crystal bowl to the President of the USA every St. Patrick’s Day.
+This bowl features a shamrock design.
+This practice began in 1952.
+The Irish ambassador to Washington John Hearne sent a box of it to US president Harry S Truman.

 Header Image from Pixabay